Tree-lined boardwalk at Lettuce Lake Park in Tampa

 Tips for a great visit

 *An umbrella is a must, especially if visiting on a summer afternoon!
 On the other hand, you may be looking forward to a cool down!
-As always, it is best to visit any Tampa parks during the cooler fall and winter season.
+As always, it is best to visit any Bay area parks during the cooler fall and winter season.
 Heat exhaustion is not uncommon.
 Arrive early in the day if visiting during the hot & humid spring and summer months.

 *Bring with plenty of water!